stanlymt/retro-paddle-ball/README.md

 **Are you returning to an IC/technical role?**
 Not exactly.
 I’m deeply committed to engineering leadership, but staying hands-on sharpens my empathy and leadership judgment.
 I enjoy hands-on work, but my passion lies in leading teams, driving results, and developing people.

+**Are you making the source code open?**
+Not right now.
+I’ve poured countless hours into building this project, often late at night or on weekends, balancing it alongside family and professional life.

+While I fully believe in the spirit of open source, I’m currently choosing to keep the code closed for a few key reasons:
+- 🧼 The codebase needs cleanup and refactoring before it represents the kind of quality I want to stand behind publicly.
+- 🔒 I want to avoid misuse or misrepresentation of the code, especially while I’m actively iterating on features.
+- 🧩 Many gameplay elements are still in flux, and publishing the source now could lead to misunderstandings about the design or quality.

+That said, I’m happy to:
+- Answer technical questions
+- Share learnings through future blog posts
+- Possibly open up certain parts of the code later if there’s enough interest and context

+For now, I’m prioritizing clarity, completeness, and integrity of the experience—both for players and fellow developers.

 **Did you use AI to build this?**
-Yes—I used tools like GitHub Copilot, OpenAI, and sound effect engines.
+Yes, I used tools like GitHub Copilot, OpenAI, and sound effect engines.
 But AI is not a silver bullet.
 It accelerates parts of the work, but creativity, quality, and engineering decisions still require deep human thought.

 ---